acolomba/blackvuesync/README.md

 ## Features

 * *Portable runtimes:*
   * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies.
-It can be can be copied and run anywhere, either [manually](#manual-usage) or [periodically](#unattended-usage).
+It can be copied and run anywhere, either [manually](#manual-usage) or [periodically](#unattended-usage).
   * A [docker image](#docker) that runs periodically via an internal cron job.
 * *Smart*: Only downloads recordings that haven't already been downloaded.
-* *Resilient*: If a download interrupts for whatever reason, at the next run the script resumes where it left off.
+* *Resilient*: If a download interrupts for whatever reason, the script resumes where it left off the next time it runs.
 This is especially useful for possibly unreliable Wi-Fi connections from a garage.
 * *Hands-off*: Optionally retains recordings for a set amount of time.
 Outdated recordings are automatically removed.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the destination disk is almost full.
-* *Friendly error reporting*: Clearly communicates a range of known error conditions with sensible verbosity.
+* *Friendly error reporting*: Communicates a range of known error conditions with sensible verbosity.

 ## Prerequisites

 ### Software

 * [Python](https://www.python.org/) 3.5+ or [Docker](https://docs.docker.com/).
-* A [BlackVue](https://www.blackvue.com/) dashcam connected via Wi-Fi to the local network with a fixed IP address.
-* Recordings must be downloaded to a destination on a local filesystem.
+* Sufficient disk space on a file system local to the script.
+Plan for about 5GB/hr per camera.
-* A media player or the [BlackVue Viewer](https://blackvue.com/kr/download/) to view the recordings.
+* [BlackVue Viewer](https://blackvue.com/kr/download/) or a media player to view the recordings.

 ### Hardware

+A cloud-enabled [BlackVue](https://www.blackvue.com/) dashcam must be connected via Wi-Fi to the local network with a _static_ IP address.

 The dashcam must be kept powered for some time after the vehicle is turned off.
-This also allows the dashcam to record events while parked.
+This also lets the dashcam record events while parked.

-BlackVue offers these accessories to draw power from the vehicle for a configurable amount of time.
+BlackVue offers these accessories to draw power from the vehicle for a configurable amount of time:

 * [Power Magic EZ](https://blackvue.com/?post_type=wc_product_tab&p=121481): Plugs into the OBD port.
 * [Hardwiring Kit](https://blackvue.com/product-category/add-ons/hardwiring-kit/): Plugs into the fuse box.